alvincrespo/blog/content/blog/thoughts-on-testing/index.md

 <br>

 Testing is absolutely necessary, especially at the beginning of a project.
-I've been involved in too many projects where development was slow, deadliness were missed and trust was lacking because of the lack of confidence in the codebase.
+I've been involved in too many projects where development was slow, deadlines were missed and trust was lacking because of the lack of confidence in the codebase.
 Oh, but you can test manually you say?
 I think NOT.
 Why?
 Well because of the following: